Azure-Samples/semtech-lr1110-azureiot-integration/README.md

 https://{yourfunctionname}.azurewebsites.net/api/LoRaEdgeDecoderHelium
 ```
 ### Configuration of the Decoder Function: Environment variables

+After the deployment of the function code succeeded, we need to take care of the configuration.

 The Decoder function application uses a collection of environment variables.
 This section contains a description and example of each variable.